Feast in Tasmania this Winter

 Meet the makers

 Tasmanian producers are innovative and passionate about their island home.
 Visit a farm gate or distillery, chat to the maker and taste their bounty.
 Whisky lovers should plan to arrive in time for Tasmanian Whisky Week, while gin aficionados should seek out Southern Wild Distillery in Devonport.
-Foodies book a memorable farm tour with Off the Table, or tailor a personal experience with Herbaceous Tours – to meet growers and try fresh produce straight from the source.
+Foodies can book a memorable farm tour with Off the Table – to meet growers and try fresh produce straight from the source.

 Share this article